jimmy9704/plane-segmentation-network/README.md

 Pre-trained checkpoints can be loaded by setting 'save_num' to 99.

 Results are saved as ```.txt``` files in ```./result```.
 Each file contains a ```N x 6``` matrix, where N is the number of points in a scene and 6 is the number of features per point.
 The features are XYZRGB.
 Each column is separated by ```;```.

+## reference
+The PointNet code is from "https://github.com/charlesq34/pointnet" and "https://github.com/nikitakaraevv/pointnet"